 You don’t have to travel far to find love in the air.
-It can often be found in the smaller, overlooked towns in your own backyard.
+It can often be found in the smaller, overlooked towns in your backyard.
 Here are 15 small towns we love for a quick romantic getaway.

-After that, you can catch a show at Sunset Center, tour the Tor House, or visit the historic Carmel Mission Basilica.
+Afterward, you can catch a show at Sunset Center, tour the Tor House, or visit the historic Carmel Mission Basilica.
 If you can, consider staying at the gorgeous hotel L’auberge Carmel.
 Indulge your weekend plans by scheduling an in-room couple’s massage to add the perfect luxurious elements to your stay.
 Carmel-by-the-Sea is a picture-perfect small romantic town that you will love visiting.

 2. Key West, Florida

 First, explore the city’s best beach on a bicycle with a morning ride along Fort Zachary Taylor Historic State Park.
-After that, get a perfect café con leche at Five Brothers, a Southard and Grinnell Street institution for more than 70 years.
+After that, get a perfect café con Leche at Five Brothers, a Southard and Grinnell Street institution, for more than 70 years.
 Be sure to spend time at a spot like the Parrot Key Hotel and Villas or the historic Crowne Plaza Key West La Concha.
 Take it all in, relax, and enjoy the Key West vibe.

 Whatever you imagine southern charm to be, Beaufort has it – Antebellum architecture, moss-laden oak trees, parks, and Civil War-era homes.
-This small romantic destination is oozing with rich southern culture and moves at a leisurely slower pace.
+This small romantic destination is oozing with rich southern culture and moves at a leisurely, slower pace.
 Located on Port Royal Island in South Carolina’s Sea Island chain, this charming Lowcountry fishing village is a quick stop from Savannah or Charleston.

 Only three hours north of Boston, this impossibly quaint Green Mountain town is a great fit for outdoor adventures and low-key romantic getaways — right down to the general store.
-Get your blood pumping with a few ski runs down Mount Mansfield, one of the East Coast’s most popular (and powder-friendly) ski destinations.
+Get your blood pumping with a few ski runs down Mount Mansfield, one of the East Coast’s most famous (and powder-friendly) ski destinations.
 Also, consider taking a sleigh ride through the snowy woods.

 After that, consider hiking the scenic Moss Glen Falls to reach a beautiful waterfall.
 Stowe is also home to the Trapp Family Lodge, an Austrian-style chalet owned by the family immortalized in The Sound of Music.
 Here, plan to enjoy a stellar culinary scene.
 Ben & Jerry’s Ice Cream Factory is also located in nearby Waterbury.

-Nantucket, located 30 miles off of Cape Cod, is the ultimate example of coastal New England glory.
+Nantucket, located 30 miles off Cape Cod, is the ultimate example of coastal New England glory.
 If you’re looking for the ideal small romantic town, look no further!
-Here you will find cobbled streets lined with clapboard cottages, gardens aglow with blooming hydrangeas, tiny seaports brimming with sailboats, and 82 miles of pristine coastline and untouched dunes.
+Here you will find cobbled streets lined with clapboard cottages, gardens aglow with blooming hydrangeas, tiny seaports brimming with sailboats, and 82 miles of pristine coastline with untouched dunes.

 Just over three hours from Portland, many will recognize Bar Harbor as the gateway to New England’s only national park, Acadia.
-However, beyond being an ideal base for exploring the area’s natural delights, Bar Harbor has plenty of charm unto itself.
-The sleepy fishing village on Mount Desert Island is home to charming shops and restaurants with delicious seafood—especially the lobster.
+However, beyond being an ideal base for exploring the area’s natural delights, Bar Harbor has plenty of charm in itself.
+The sleepy fishing village on Mount Desert Island is home to charming shops and restaurants with delicious seafood—especially lobster.
 It even has its own winery, Bar Harbor Cellars Winery.

 According to the city’s website, “the town of Telluride is just eight blocks wide and twelve blocks long.”
 The size alone makes this Colorado paradise ideal for an intimate trip.
-Surrounded by the San Juan Mountains, the former silver-mining camp still retains a historic feel through its charming Western downtown.
+Surrounded by the San Juan Mountains, the former silver-mining camp retains a historic feel through its charming Western downtown.
 The closest major city, Denver, is over six hours away.
 Still, many people feel the drive to Telluride is well worth the effort.

 It might be on the smaller side, but there’s still plenty to do.
-Activities including skiing, snowboarding, and sledding on the gorgeous mountains.
+Activities include skiing, snowboarding, and sledding on the gorgeous mountains.
 It also has a thriving arts and music scene, courtesy of a renowned film festival and jazz celebration.
 Winter or summer, be sure to take a trip on the free gondola ride looking out over Telluride’s picturesque canyon.

 Just over two hours from New York City, you’ll find Montauk, on the far east end of Long Island.
 This town represents a more relaxed version of the Hamptons and is the perfect spot for long-walks-on-the-beach-type romance.
 You can head out to Ditch Plains to watch the surfers.
 Then, climb the 137 steps to the top of the Montauk Point Lighthouse to watch the sunset behind the Atlantic Ocean.
 Consider retreating to Gurney’s Resort or Sole East Resort to settle in for the night.